Codium-ai/codiumai-vscode-release/README.md

 9. Click `Regenerate` button to regenerate the test suite based on your configuration and settings.

 10. Modify the test cases list to fully control generated tests.
-Remove the cases you don't need, or add them back from `Excluded Tests` tab.
+Remove the cases you don't need, and keep the tests you want to include.

-11. Edit single test - click `Edit` on every test and modify the name or the objective and click `Regenerate` to regenerate the code.
+11. Edit single test -

+   - Click `Edit` on every test and modify the name or the objective and click `Regenerate` to regenerate the code.
+   - Suggest changes in test code using the chat interface below each test.

 12. `Regenerate` single test without editing, to enhance the code and get better results.

 13. `Give me more tests` to generate 3 more tests for the same code.

+14. `New custom test` to add another test case, by giving a name and an objective, CodiumAI will generate the test code for you.

-14. On each test case, you can click `Copy test` to copy the test code, or `Exclude test` to remove the test from the test suite.
+14. On each test case, you can click `Copy test` to copy the test code, or `delete` to remove the test from the test suite.

 15. On the bottom of the test suite you can click `Copy tests` to copy the entire test suite, or `Save to file` to save the entire test suite to your project.